 The orchestra on Yellow Submarine was recorded in a way that no one had heard before, by isolating and close-micing some instruments.
-From the opening measures, there is something immediately different about the tone of the orchestra.
-Right away, it’s different from anything you’ve ever heard on Deutsche Grammophon, or from the film studios.
+From the opening measures, there is something different about the tone of the orchestra.
+Not like anything you’ve ever heard on Deutsche Grammophon, or from the film studios.
 It still sounds unique today.

 In cartoons, the rules are different.
 The music almost always follows the action.
 Martin’s musical pantomimes always enhance the action and the humor.
 With Yellow Submarine, Martin joins the ranks of great composers for animation like Carl Stalling for Warner Bros and Scott Bradley for Hanna-Barbera.

 About the music itself.
 Side 2 opens with a musical depiction of Pepperland.
 It’s quaint, orderly, thoroughly boring, and a little at odds with the visual extravagance onscreen.
 It seems to set the musical rules, but it’s a sucker-punch.

 Tracing the path from order to chaos is a common artistic motif, like the gradual destruction of Col. Ripper’s office in Dr. Strangelove, or the destruction of Pyramid Picture’s offices in Girl’s Night Out (season 2 Made In Canada).